Carnegie Mellon University

 • 62-150 IDeATe Portal: Introduction to Media Synthesis and Analysis

-• Section A: Introduction to Media Synthesis and Analysis
+• Section A: Intro to Textile Media

-• Section B: Mediascapes
+• Section B: Intro to Mediascapes

 • 82-250 Digital Realities: Introducing Immersive Technologies for Arts and Culture